Blog Post

 How to Decide Which Path Fits Your Stage

-The right funding source depends on where you are in the startup lifecycle.
-Here is a simplified framework:
+The right funding source depends on where you're in the startup lifecycle.
+Here's a simplified framework:

 Vision Phase (idea stage): Grants, accelerators, personal savings, friends and family rounds.
 Your goal is validation capital, not growth capital.